This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Avoid heavy lifting:

 You will need to avoid lifting heavy objects for a period of time after surgery.
 This helps prevent injury to your surgery wound.
-Ask your caregiver when you may return to your normal daily activities.
+Ask your healthcare provider when you may return to your normal daily activities.

 You will need to avoid pregnancy until you have healed after treatment for your fibroids.
-Ask your caregiver when it is safe to become pregnant.
+Ask your healthcare provider when it is safe to become pregnant.

 Care for your wound:

-Ask your caregiver how to care for your surgery wound.
+Ask your healthcare provider how to care for your surgery wound.

 - You feel weak and are more tired than usual.